The Benefits of Being Your Own Developmental Editor: A Writer's Guide

 How It’s Different from Copyediting or Proofreading

-Copyediting is sentence-level polish: grammar, syntax, word choice, continuity errors.
+Copyediting is sentence-level polish: grammar, syntax, flow and rhythm, word choice, continuity errors.
 Proofreading is final cleanup: catching typos and stray punctuation.
-Developmental editing is before all that.
-It’s where you decide if Chapter 9 even belongs, or if your main character should really be the neighbor instead.
+Developmental editing comes before all that.
+It’s where you decide if Chapter 9 even belongs, if your main character should really be the sister instead of the brother, or if maybe the story really doesn’t get going until page 50, and you have some serious cutting to do.

 Why You Should Learn to Do It Yourself

 Also?
 This isn’t magic.
-It’s a skill.
-One you can absolutely learn.
+It’s not a special skill that lies outside of writing.
+But it is a skill, one you can absolutely learn.
 And honestly, if you want to write more than one book (and let’s hope you do), you’re going to need this tool in your belt.

 Key Self-Editing Skills